-This biography was written by Peter Downes and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in April, 2015.
+This biography, written by Peter Downes, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in April, 2015.

 During her life as a professional actor Mrs Foley took her second husband’s name and initials, but she was baptised Catherine Huggins in Louth, Lincolnshire, England, on 2 January 1821.
 She was the second of ten children of Frances Pierce and her husband Benjamin Edwin Huggins.
 Her parents and both sets of grandparents were actors, and this theatrical heritage asserted itself in Catherine’s adult life.

 In March 1843 she gave birth to a boy, Charles Pierce Huggins, and on 17 September 1845 at St Pancras Church, London, married his father, Daniel Caparn, a chemist and druggist.
 In 1847 the couple emigrated to Tasmania with their son and Catherine became a dressmaker and milliner in Hobart.
 There they separated and in June 1849 Catherine travelled alone to San Francisco.
 Daniel followed in September but soon moved to Hawaii where he died on 8 February 1851.
 At the time of his father’s death, young Charles Caparn was in the care of William Jones, a well-known Launceston watch and clockmaker.

 In San Francisco Catherine met William Henry Foley, a charismatic clown, circus proprietor and theatrical entrepreneur, and they married at Sacramento in June 1851.
 Her first reported stage appearance took place in Sacramento on the 23rd of that month when, as Mrs W. H. Foley, she performed in a song-and-dance troupe sharing the bill with one of her husband’s more elaborate imported showpieces, A Great American Panorama of New York City.